 C) For median gardens that are not “adopted” during the summer growing season, City Engineering shall:

 Engineering shall post the median as available for adoption in the field, on the website, notify any neighborhood associations in the area and notify the alderperson.
+Carissa to find out exact # - can we do this in 5 phases- approx 12 medians at a time?
+Currently as of 3/14/2022 we have 24 available medians (note several of these medians currently have a volunteer but the volunteer needs help) to adopt plus 11 that we pulled out of the contracts that are newly eligible.

 If at the end of one season where no one has adopted the garden (December 1), Engineering shall notify the Alder that the garden is to be removed in the next growing season (June 1).